Education

 3 credits (CS)

-This course focuses on uses, strategies, and tools for assessing young children‘s development and the environments arranged for them.
-Students will examine and apply a variety of formal and informal assessment techniques designed for use with children from infancy through age 8.
-Students will also examine how and why assessment is linked to curricular planning and interventions for young children in diverse and inclusive settings.
-Critical issues and ethical considerations in the uses of assessment with young children will also be explored.
-This course is offered within the context of the professional semester.
-(Offered fall term) Prerequisites: ED 131, ED 217, ED 320; Co-requisites: ED 411/412, ED 450, ED 488
+This course focuses on uses, strategies, and tools for assessing children’s development and the environments arranged for them.
+Students will examine and apply a variety of formal and informal assessment techniques designed for use with children from infancy through age 12.
+Students will also examine how and why assessment is linked to curricular planning and interventions for children in diverse and inclusive settings.
+Critical issues and ethical considerations in the uses of assessment with children will also be explored.
+(Offered spring term) Prerequisites: ED 111, ED 111L, ED 131, ED 131L, ED 217, ED 320, ED 320L.

 ED 388 Student Teaching: Primary Level